SeiryuZ/HemeWeb/proposal/README.md

 resources like ARCHER supercomputer which is not easy to replicate nor cheap.
 The proposed approach, on the other hand, will store every simulation scenario and configurations that are run via the web application.
 These scenarios can be shared and re-run easily, offering reproducibility to HemeLB computation.
+In a more general situation, using container technology also allows reproducibility in the tools used by computational workflow.
+This allow computation workflow to be reproduced in any computing resources, not only tied into the implementation this paper will create.

 **Isolation** [Need further discussion]
 Second, proposed approach will be better for isolation issue in HemeLB computation.
 Container approach will allow better isolation between simulation and isolation with the computing environment.
-This also demonstrate benefits of using container technology toward the reproducible computation research push in general.
+This also demonstrate benefits of using container technology toward the reproducible computation research in general.

 **Openness**
 Third, proposed approach will allow open development of HemeLB simulation workflow.
 In developing the blood flow scenario, configuration for the computation process, everything will be logged and can be scrutinized by interested parties.
+Container also allow anyone to inspect the tools used in the simulation.

 **Usability**
 Lastly, HemeWeb will allow better usability in running blood flow